JacobConnor5/RockPaperScissors/README.md

 # RockPaperScissors
-uses K nearest Neighbour to play rock paper scissors against a computer

-recognises images using k nearest neighbour

-testing testing
+This program uses pyagame to access the users camera and applies K nearest neighbour on each frame to decide which option the user is using.